damonitor/damo/USAGE.md

 For the DAMON's monitoring results, it retrieves and saves every DAMON-generated monitoring result snapshots.
 Because DAMON's monitoring result snapshot contains `age` information, the full record is not always required.
-Users can retrieve and save only specific number of snapshots with a period, using `--snapshot` option.
+Users can retrieve and save only specific number of snapshots with a specific time delay between snapshots, using `--snapshot` option.

 `damo record` records monitoring results and status of running DAMON by default.
 If no DAMON is running, users can start DAMON first using `damo